Last Updated on: 2nd December 2023, 09:31 pm

 Lack of Poop

-If you notice that your tortoise hasn’t pooped for more than 3 days, it could be impacted.
+It could be impacted if you notice that the tortoise hasn’t pooped for more than 3 days.

 However, a lack of poop isn’t the most reliable symptom of impaction, especially if it’s the only symptom your tortoise is experiencing.
 For example, a lack of poop can mean a tortoise isn’t eating.

-Give your tortoise a 20-minute soak in a shallow bowl of warm water.
+Give the tortoise a 20-minute soak in a shallow bowl of warm water.

 Lethargy And Weakness

-If your tortoise doesn’t poop and seems weak, it’s likely to be impacted.
+If the tortoise doesn’t poop and seems weak, it’s likely to be impacted.
 After all, impaction strains a tortoise’s internal organs, making it sluggish.

 If a tortoise is lethargic, it’ll display the following behaviors:

 - Sleeping more often.